mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/hybrid-cloud/cluster-links/index.md

 # Example of linking and switching cluster

-## Link clusters as a superuser operator via CLI
+## Link clusters as a superuser operator using CLI

 1. Set up cluster `cluster-a` using the `dcos-user` provider.